* Rand hit lowest in 11-months, bonds slide on downgrade fears

 * Turkish lira falls to weakest in three weeks

 * Stocks set for 2nd week of falls as dollar flexes muscle

-LONDON, Oct 27 (Reuters) - A emerging market selloff was in danger of snowballing on Friday, as South Africas budget woes sent the rand to an 11-month low, Turkey's lira dropped for a sixth day and EM bond and stock markets racked up a second week of losses.
+LONDON, Oct 27 (Reuters) - A emerging market sell off was in danger of snowballing on Friday, as South Africa's budget woes sent the rand to an 11-month low, Turkey's lira dropped for a sixth day and emerging bond and stock markets racked up a second week of losses.

-Worries that South Africa could soon lose its remaining investment grade credit ratings knocked another 0.3 percent off the rand, taking its slump to more than 4.5 percent since the government ramped up deficit forecasts on Wednesday.
+Worries that South Africa could soon lose its remaining investment grade credit ratings knocked another 0.3 percent off the rand before it eventually steadied, taking its slump to more than 4.5 percent since the government ramped up deficit forecasts on Wednesday.

 Turkey, another traditionally volatile EM performer, also remained under pressure, hit by concerns about monetary policy and Ankara's souring relations with key allies.